Overnight Trips What to Bring

 Lodge Luggage Bag

-Sports bag 47x35x25cm supplied by us and carried by launch to the Lodges.
+This is a 40 litre sports bag supplied by us and carried by launch to the Lodges.
 All clothing should be put in waterproof plastic bags that we provide for extra protection during the boat transfers:

 - Underwear, including socks and sleepwear